 You can also cut the doughs into squares which means you would only have to pat out the dough once.

 Bake in a preheated 500-degree oven for 10-12 minutes or until the biscuits are a light golden brown.
 Melt some butter in the microwave while they are baking.

 When you take your biscuits out of the oven, be sure to butter the tops then flip them over to butter the bottoms.
 Even though you take them out of the oven they are still hot...hot...and still baking on the tray...sooo...let's take care not to have those bottoms overdone!

 - 2 cups self rising flour White Lily flour is best

-- 8 tbsp butter chilled, I use unsalted
+- 8 tablespoon butter chilled, I use unsalted

 - ¾ cup buttermilk chilled

-- 2 tbsp butter for brushing tops and bottoms after cooking
+- 2 tablespoon butter for brushing tops and bottoms after cooking

 - Preheat oven to 500-degrees.